Contributions of a Modified Electrodynamics to the Molecular Biochirality: INTRODUCTION

 {\Roman{section}}

-\section{Introduction}
+\section{INTRODUCTION}

-At XIX Century, Louis Pasteur discovered a singular peculiarity of the nature.
-It at times produces dextrogyrous (which rotates the plane of polarization of light to the right) or levogyrous (which rotates the plane of polarization of light to the left) molecules, when these are synthesized in biological metabolism, the so-called biochirality.
+{ In the middle of the 19th century, Louis Pasteur discovered a singular peculiarity of the nature.
+According to his observations, it at times produces dextrogyrous (which rotates the plane of polarization of light to the right) or levogyrous (which rotates the plane of polarization of light to the left) molecules, when they are synthesized in the biological metabolism: the so-called biochirality.
 In some fundamental molecules for the development of life, the biochirality is lead to the extreme (via autocatalysis mechanism), becoming homochirality.
-For example, there are practically only L-amino acids in proteins and D-sugars in DNA and RNA \cite{gal}.

-The origin of this feature of nature is still misunderstood.
-However, some theoretical proposals have been launched, among them the contributions from fundamental forces producing a PVED (Parity Violation Energy Difference) between the enantiomers.
-In the weak interaction, which is known to violate the parity symmetry, the PVED is found in the interaction between electron-WIMPS, electron-neutrino, nucleon-neutrino, nucleon-electron.
-Regarding the gravitational interaction, PVED arises from Chern-Simons Theory, Loop Quantum Gravity (LQG) and modified Leitner-Okubo gravitational potentials \cite{leitner,barguenotudela}.
+For example, there are practically only L-amino acids in proteins and D-sugars in DNA and RNA \cite{Gal}.
+In this sense, molecular chirality plays an important role in the function performed in biological processes so that enantiomeric compounds may have antagonistic functions or secondary actions of one of their stereoisomers.
+Such differences are consequences of the specificity of chiral recognition in many biological processes, performed between chiral receptors or reagents that selectively interact with one of the chiral molecule enantiomers \cite{Gujarro}.
+The presence of enzymes and stereospecific receptors in organisms leads to the most diverse biological responses \cite{Gujarro, Caglioti}.

+The origin of biochirality seems to be closely linked to the origin of life, and some hypotheses have been proposed to explain such a feature \cite{Gujarro, Caglioti, Pavlov}.
+For instance, the discovery of the disproportion between enantiomeric quantities, dextrogyrous, and levogyrous of organic molecules in the Murchison meteorite introduced the possibility that biochirality was induced in space and sown on Earth, reinforcing the hypothesis of the panspermia \cite{Kvenvolden, Cronin, Glavin}.

+The physical mechanisms underlying the emergence of the biochirality in certain organic molecules are still not clearly elucidated \cite{Takahashi}.
+Basically, it remains to understand which fundamental mechanisms are really involved and how they make one enantiomer energetically more favorable than the other one (and more stable, therefore), causing the imbalance in their quantities, at least in Earth.
+Thus, for decades, it has been discussed in theoretical proposals that take into account contributions of fundamental forces producing a parity violating energy difference (PVED) between the enantiomers.
+In weak interaction, which has proven to have no parity symmetry, the PVED comes from the electron-nucleon interaction through the helicity operator \cite{Dortaurra}.
+Or from electron neutrino interaction, through weak neutral currents, in which the neutrinos resealed from a supernova induces a much higher PVED \cite{Bargueno1, Bargueno2}.
+And finally, in the electron- WIMPS interaction, where it is significantly small \cite{Bargueno3}.